Mexico to reduce maximum working hours [Updated]

-Mexico has announced plans to gradually reduce legal maximum working hours from 48 to 40 hours per week.
-The proposed change aims to improve employee wellbeing and align the country with international labor standards.
+Mexico will gradually reduce legal maximum working hours from 48 to 40 hours per week starting in January 2027.
+The change aims to improve employee wellbeing and align the country with international labor standards.

 Background